PoisotLab/ms_betacov_mapping/README.md

 southern China and throughout southeast Asia.
 In doing so, it advances ecological theory beyond the current state of the art for global maps of emergence risk.
-For example, previous studies that have used host richness as proxy have predicted a high diversity of unsampled bat viruses [Olival], bat coronaviruses [Anthony], and even specifically betacoronaviruses [Becker] in both the Amazon and southeast Asia.
+For example, previous studies that have used host richness as proxy have predicted a high diversity of unsampled bat viruses [@Olival2017HosVir], bat coronaviruses [@Anthony2017GloPat], and even specifically betacoronaviruses [@Becker2022OptPre] in both the Amazon and southeast Asia.
 While we find that both regions are characterized by highly divergent host and viral communities, our framework identifies key differences between the regions.
-We find that Latin America is a hotspot of both host and viral distinctiveness, suggesting that this branch of the bat-betacoronavirus complex may be undergoing independent evolutionary dynamics from the rest of the global pool, but with limited potential for viral diversification--- a finding that is supported by previous work indicating a higher rate of codivergence in Latin America [Anthony].
-In contrast, in southeast Asia, host richness and viral distinctiveness are high but sharing is low; this suggests a different type of evolutionary dynamics that could generate high local diversity of viruses through host switching and viral recombination (see *e.g.* [@Latinne2020OriCro], as well as the discovery of recombinant viruses that share genetic material from both the SARS-CoV and SARS-CoV-2 branches of the Sarbecovirus lineage [Wu]).
-Both of these regions are priority areas for sampling, especially given predictions by @Becker2022OptPre that they contain many bat hosts of undiscovered betacoronaviruses.
-However, both the evolutionary and ecological aspects of emergence risk are likely higher in southeast Asia---a fact that will only become more relevant, as bats track shifting climates and exchange viruses with other species, creating a hotspot of cross-species transmission unique to the region [Carlson].
+We find that Latin America is a hotspot of both host and viral distinctiveness, suggesting that this branch of the bat-betacoronavirus complex may be undergoing independent evolutionary dynamics from the rest of the global pool, but with limited potential for viral diversification--- a finding that is supported by previous work indicating a higher rate of codivergence in Latin America [@Anthony2017GloPat].
+In contrast, in southeast Asia, host richness and viral distinctiveness are high but sharing is low; this suggests a different type of evolutionary dynamics that could generate high local diversity of viruses through host switching and viral recombination (see *e.g.*
+[@Latinne2020OriCro], as well as the discovery of recombinant viruses that share genetic material from both the SARS-CoV and SARS-CoV-2 branches of the Sarbecovirus lineage [@Wu2021ComSur]).
+Both of these regions are priority areas for sampling, especially given predictions that they contain many bat hosts of undiscovered betacoronaviruses [@Becker2022OptPre; @Cohen2022SamStr].
+However, both the evolutionary and ecological aspects of emergence risk are likely higher in southeast Asia---a fact that will only become more relevant, as bats track shifting climates and exchange viruses with other species, creating a hotspot of cross-species transmission unique to the region [@Carlson2022CliCha].

 [Tim tinker with para about conservation] There are several factors that drive changes in the diversity of bats [@Alves2018GeoVar], but human activities'